Stanford Concerns - 2

 Censorship

-The U.S. Supreme Court rendered its decision on Wednesday, June 26, 2024 in the case of Murthy v.
-Missouri regarding the activities of government agencies to flag content and even authors that the agencies believed were posting misleading information, including restricting access to those materials or even suggesting that the materials be blocked altogether.
+This latest action follows a decision by the U.S. Supreme Court earlier this year – in the case of Murthy v.
+Missouri – regarding the activities of government agencies to flag content and even authors that the agencies believed were posting misleading information, including restricting access to those materials or even suggesting that the materials be blocked altogether.
 An issue in the case was the involvement of private entities, including at Stanford, to assist in these activities and where Stanford's own medical school Prof. Jay Bhattacharya was one of the plaintiffs in the case.
+The Supreme Court concluded that the plaintiffs in the Murthy case lacked standing to bring the case, which is a reason for this subsequent action in Louisiana and possibly other similar actions around the country.
+Justices Barrett, Roberts, Sotomayor, Kagan, Kavanaugh and Jackson were in the majority in the Murthy decision, and a dissenting opinion was filed by Justice Alito, joined by Justices Thomas and Gorsuch.
+We have posted below PDF copies of the majority and dissenting opinions in addition to copies of an amicus brief filed on behalf of independent journalists, an amicus brief filed by Stanford alum Mitchell Keiter on behalf of several public interest groups, a copy of Stanford's own amicus brief and a copy of the transcript of the oral arguments at the Supreme Court in March 2024.

 Murthy v.
 Missouri